Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Delay--Doppler Response Estimation of Moving Human Target

 \subsection{Uniform Temporal Resampling for Phase-Coherent Doppler Estimation}

 Since Doppler estimation generally requires uniformly spaced observations in time, a uniform time grid is constructed, where the grid spacing $\varDelta t$ is set to the median inter-packet interval, i.e., $\varDelta t = \SI{1.069}{\milli\second}$ in the present measurements.
 Each observed CIR snapshot is first associated with its temporally nearest grid point.
-The remaining unassociated grid points are then filled by interpolation: the magnitude is interpolated linearly, while the phase is interpolated after phase unwrapping so as to preserve temporal continuity.
+The remaining grid points are then filled by interpolation: the magnitude is interpolated linearly, while the phase is interpolated after phase unwrapping so as to preserve temporal continuity.
 Although more advanced treatments of non-uniform sampling are possible, the above procedure is sufficient for accurate phase-coherent Doppler estimation in this work.
-Although more advanced treatments of non-uniform sampling are possible, the above grid-based resampling procedure is sufficient for accurate Doppler estimation in this work.